-Obstetric fistula is a debilitating childbirth injury, a hole between a woman's birth canal and vagina and/or rectum caused by prolonged obstructed labor, without access to high-quality obstetric care.
+Obstetric fistula is a debilitating childbirth injury, a hole between a woman's vagina and bladder and/or rectum caused most often by prolonged obstructed labor, without access to high-quality obstetric care.

 Women with fistula leak urine and sometimes feces uncontrollably.
 Because of the odor caused by the continuous leaking, women with fistula often face stigma, shaming, social isolation, and high rates of divorce and abandonment.

 Surgery is the primary treatment for obstetric fistula.
 With qualified surgical care, success rates for treatment are high: 80% to 90%.

 “After my fistula, my husband, who was responsible for the pregnancy, disliked me and took another wife.
 He told me he could no longer stay with a woman who’s so stenchy like me.
 I lost all hope and the only thing I could do was cry and cry.
 My relatives now all hated me, they said they could not even sit in my home.”